15 Best Upper Ab Exercises To Get Perfect Six Pack Abs

 1. Kneel in front of a high pulley.
 Take hold of the rope attachments with each hand and place your wrists against the sides of your head.

-2. Lower your torso by flexing your hips, but allow the weight of the rope to lift your upper torso so that your lower back is extended.
+2. Lower your torso by flexing your hips, but allow the rope’s weight to lift your upper torso to extend your lower back.

-3. Keeping your hips fixed, exhale as you pull the rope downward by flexing your abdomen so that your back becomes arched.
+3. Keep your hips fixed, and exhale as you pull the rope downward by flexing your abdomen so your back becomes arched.

 4. Hold for a count of two.
-Relax your abdomen and allow the rope to lift your upper torso so that your lower back goes back to being extended.
+Relax your abdomen and allow the rope to lift your upper torso to extend your lower back.

 Know More: Most Effective Abs & Oblique Cable Exercises & Workout